Ghepes/zero-media-wordpress/README.md

 Happy end!

 ## 🔒 Friendly GDPR AND PRIVACY
-External Image Replacer Wromo plugin is GDPR compliant:
+Zero Image Wordpress plugin is GDPR compliant:
 - We do not store any visitor or user data.
 - We do not send any data to remote servers.
 - Our plugin is only used to change Links Media Images, WordPress and woocommerce products images.